 On this page

-The Royal Australasian College of Surgeons (RACS) has concerns around the safety of practice of a consultant surgeon utilising two operating theatres at the same time.
 At times the surgeon performs the entire procedure in one operating theatre, and then moves to another operating theatre where the patient is already anaesthetised.
 At other times the surgeon will delegate the commencement or completion of an operation to a junior colleague, trainee or other trained health practitioner.
 The perceived advantages of utilising two operating theatres simultaneously for the surgeon include minimising downtime between cases, allowing a larger number of procedures to be performed within a given time period and improving overall theatre efficiency.
 The hospital can also benefit by an increased throughput of cases performed by expert clinical staff.

 Overlapping surgery refers to the situation where two procedures overlap in their start and finish times, but where the ‘critical’ portions or those activities which require the skill and expertise of the primary surgeon do not overlap.